Growing Farmers. Growing Food.

 The Big River Farms education program teaches beginning farmers about food production and how to run a successful small farm enterprise.
 We encourage participants to think realistically about owning their own small farm operation.

 The education program starts in January with weekly classes through April and continues throughout the growing season with hands-on mentorship at Big River Farms.

-- Independent plot: For farmers with at least one year of experience growing crops in this climate and who want to farm their own plot at Big River Farms — learning about production, markets, business planning, food safety, and organic certification.
+- Independent plot: For farmers with at least one year of experience growing crops in this climate and who want to farm their own plot at Big River Farms.
+You’ll also learn about production, business planning, food safety, and organic certification.

-- Whole farm management: For farmers who have completed our basic education program and want to gain experience in whole farm management as they operate as an independent business at Big River Farms.
+- Whole farm management: For farmers who have completed our basic education program and want to gain experience in whole farm management operating as an independent business at Big River Farms.

 What’s covered in the classes?